About

 Jeremy Cohen, PhD

-Climate change is the most pressing issue of our time, and I’m driven to improve our understanding of how climate change affects wildlife and ecosystems.
-My research examines how climate change influences ecological processes and patterns.
-In my work, I explore how the responses of wildlife to climate change vary across many species, at large continental and global extents, and across spatiotemporal scales.
-I fuse big ecological and environmental datasets and apply a broad quantitative skill set, including GIS and spatial techniques, machine learning and AI, and phylogenetic and functional analysis.
-I compliment these skills with high familiarity with the ecology of my study organisms, especially North American birds.
-I work on a diverse set of ecological questions, asking how climate change influences shifting movement patterns, the timing of seasonal behaviors, and species distributions across spatial and temporal scales.
-By comparing responses across species that vary in life history and functional traits and phylogeny, I develop trait-based frameworks to better understand how diverse species and systems are responding to climate change.
-My history of working across broad questions has allowed me to develop collaborations with climatologists, statisticians, disease ecologists, and many others.
+Climate change is one of the most pressing issues of our time, and I’m driven to improve our understanding of how it affects wildlife and ecosystems.
+In my work as a quantitative ecologist, I explore how the responses of wildlife to climate change vary across many species, from regional to continental and sometimes even global extents, and across spatiotemporal scales.
+I work on a diverse set of ecological questions, asking how climate change influences shifting movement patterns, the timing of seasonal behaviors, species interactions, distributions and biodiversity patterns.
+I fuse big ecological datasets (citizen science, monitoring, lit-based) and environmental datasets (remote sensing, station-based) and apply a broad quantitative skill set, including GIS, machine learning/AI, nonlinear and mixed-effects modeling, and phylogenetic and functional analysis.
+I am very interested in innovating techniques, including towards making sense of citizen science data or exploring variation in species-environment relationships.
+Most of my work is on North American birds, but I have extensively worked on amphibians in the past and regularly collaborate on projects involving a wide range of taxonomic groups including mammals, plants and even humans.
+By comparing responses across species that vary in life history and functional traits, I develop frameworks to better understand and predict how diverse species and systems are responding to climate change.
+My history of working across disciplined and with big, broad questions has allowed me to develop collaborations with climatologists, statisticians, disease ecologists, and many others.

 Education, Experience, and Personal Life